uninstallio/android-sdk/README.md

 <string name="notiphi_app_secret">APP_SECRET_GIVEN_BY_NOTIPHI_SEPARATELY</string>
 ```

+#####Set the Icons
-Set the Icons:  We provide you with a resource file (of our logo) named notiphi_notification_icon.png.
+We provide you with a resource file (of our logo) named notiphi_notification_icon.png.
 Appropriate sized versions should be copied to drawable, drawable-hdpi,drawable-mdpi and drawable-xhdpi folder under your project’s res directory.

 If there is any doubt, feel free to have a look at the sample apps provided.

 ### Authors and Contributors
-This library owes its existence to the hard work of Arjun (@defunkt), Nagendra (@pjhyett), and Abhijith (@mojombo).
+This library owes its existence to the hard work of Arjun (@arjunrn), Nagendra (@sanu-nagendra), and Abhijith (@redshift13).

 ### Support or Contact
 Having trouble with integration?
 Please contact us at adv-support@notiphi.com and we’ll help you sort it out in a jiffy.